DeepSpringAI/search_mcp_server/README.md

    - Optional parameters:
      - `output_dir`: Directory to save the DuckDB database (defaults to same directory as input file)

+4. **Convert to PostgreSQL**: Convert a Parquet file to a PostgreSQL table with pgvector support
+   - Required parameters:
+     - `parquet_path`: Path to the input Parquet file
+     - `table_name`: Name of the PostgreSQL table to create or append to

 ## Example Prompts

 Here are some example prompts you can use with the agent: